 - Bobby sells some of its output to Hattrick.
-During 20X6, intercompany sales amounted to \$25,000,000.
-Hattrick has accounts payable owing to Bobby for \$200,000 at December 31, 20X6. - Bobby owns the land on which Hattrick's building is located.
+During 20X6, intercompany sales amounted to \$25,000,000, all of which had been sold by Hattrick to outside customers by year-end.
+Hattrick has accounts payable owing to Bobby of \$200,000 at December 31, 20X6. - Bobby owns the land on which Hattrick's building is located.
 Bobby leases the land to Hattrick for \$30,000 per month. - Bobby accounts for its investment in Hattrick under the cost method.

-Prepare a consolidated statement of comprehensive income and consolidated statement of changes in equity - retained earnings section for Bobby Inc. for the year ended December 31, 20X6.
+Prepare a consolidated statement of comprehensive income and consolidated statement of changes in equity-retained earnings section for Bobby Inc. for the year ended December 31, 20X6.